-UN Resident Coordinator in Bangladesh Gwyn Lewis on Tuesday said loss and damages, and adaptation need to be on the table at COP27 and urgent steps need to be taken to provide financial and technological support to most impacted countries like Bangladesh.
+UN Resident Coordinator in Bangladesh Gwyn Lewis has said loss and damages, and adaptation need to be on the table at COP27 and urgent steps need to be taken to provide financial and technological support to most impacted countries like Bangladesh.

 "Climate action is obviously on top of the agenda," she said, touching on some of the areas of UN's focus to support Bangladesh.

-Speaking at "DCAB Talk", held at Jatiya Press Club in Dhaka, Lewis said climate change is also impacting Bangladesh's economy.
+Speaking at "DCAB Talk", held at Jatiya Press Club in Dhaka on November 8, Lewis said climate change is also impacting Bangladesh's economy.